spacehuhn/SimpleMap/README.md

 // disables to remove() and put() fore new elements (changing values is allowed!) myMap->lock();

+// Please note that clear() will unlock the map again!
+A locked map does not protect against clear()

 // allow put() and remove() again myMap->unlock();